 We’ve already discussed some of the most beneficial ingredients that you could be using on your over-exfoliated skin, and this includes antioxidants.
 There are several different antioxidants out there, but one of the must-haves is vitamin C.

 You probably already know that when your body is trying to recover from an illness, vitamin C is a huge help.
 Well, the same applies to your skin too!

-When it comes to dealing with over-exfoliated skin, vitamin C is beneficial in a few different ways:
+When it comes to dealing with over-exfoliated skin, vitamin C is a must-have.

 Due to its incredible powers, vitamin C has become one of the most popular skin care ingredients out there.
 This means that the vitamin can now be found in just about every skin care product you could imagine.
 So, which one is best for your over-exfoliated skin?